whisperzh/PopUpTrip/README.md

 1. Clone the repository: https://github.com/whisperzh/PopUpTrip
 2. Open the project in Android Studio.
+3. Ensure that the branch is set to main.
-3. Build and run the app on an Android device or emulator.
+4. Build and run the app on an Android device or emulator.
 - minSdk 30
 - targetSdk 33
 - compileSdk 33